jrandleman/EScheme/README.md

 ## Automatically Generated Language Documentation

-The rest of this README.md contains the result of executing `(help-markdown)`, which yields a string of the `(help)` directory's contents represented as a markdown file.
+The rest of this README.md contains the result of executing `(help-markdown)`, which yields a string of the `(help)` directory's contents in alphabetical order as a markdown file.

 Note that the below is not intended to be a Scheme programming tutorial: the internet is already rife with many wonderful alternatives.
 Hence, the documentation below is